Avinash9414/Tempo-Documentation/README.md

 ### Why Grafana Tempo?

-**Built for massing scale**: The only dependency is object storage which provides affordable long term storage of traces **Cost-effective**: Not indexing the traces makes it possible to store orders of magnitude more trace data for the same cost **Strong integration with open source tools**: Compatible with open source tracing protocols
+**Built for massing scale**: The only dependency is object storage which provides affordable long term storage of traces.

+**Cost-effective**: Not indexing the traces makes it possible to store orders of magnitude more trace data for the same cost.

+**Strong integration with open source tools**: Compatible with open source tracing protocols.

 ### How does Tempo work?